rsyncOSX/mydocsy/content/en/docs/_index.md

 {{< alert >}}

-RsyncUI is a pure *SwiftUI*, *Swift* based macOS application, built for macOS Sonoma and later, utilizing the command line tool `rsync` for synchronizing files.
+RsyncUI is a *Swift* and *SwiftUI* based macOS application, built for macOS Sonoma and later, utilizing the command line tool *rsync* for synchronizing files.
+It is rsync which executes the synchronizing tasks, not RsyncUI.
+RsyncUI is a GUI only ontop of rsync.
-It is `rsync` which executes the real synchronizing task, not RsyncUI.
-RsyncUI is a GUI only on top of rsync.
-RsyncUI is signed and notarized by Apple.
+RsyncUI is *signed* and *notarized* by Apple.

 {{< /alert >}}